JeremiahKaren/35percent.github.io/_posts/2019-05-11-southernwood-retail-park.md

 ![](http://35percent.org/img/addcosts.png)

 There's little point in forcing developers to disclose viability assessments if major components of these can't be interrogated because of 'commercial confidentiality'.

+Hence the recent flurry of schemes offering the 35%  at the same time as pleading viability poverty such that the viability baseline used in the event of an early stage review is kept very low.